AshikCoder/AshikCoder/README.md

 - 👀 I’m interested in learning new stuffs
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on people with curosity
-- 📫 How to reach me by email ashik2kcoder@gmail.
+- 📫 You can reach me by email ashik2kcoder@gmail.
 com

 <!---